Saorsat: Television

-Saorsat only broadcasts channels from public broadcasters (6 TV and all radio services from RTÉ + Oireachtas TV and TG4).
-Virgin Media One, Virgin Media Two, Virgin Media Three, Virgin Media Four, Sky News, UCB Ireland and Radio Maria Ireland which are available on Saorview are not broadcast on Saorsat.
+Saorsat only broadcasts channels from public broadcasters (7 TV and all radio services from RTÉ + Oireachtas TV and TG4).
+Virgin Media One, Virgin Media Two, Virgin Media Three, Virgin Media Four, Challenge TV, Sky News, UCB Ireland and Radio Maria Ireland which are available on Saorview are not broadcast on Saorsat.

 Saorsat channels may be sorted in various ways depending on device as it does not use LCNs.
-Therefore the service IDs are listed instead.
+Therefore, the service IDs are listed instead.

 SIDs 5106, 5119 and 5120 are test services which may not be visible on some receivers.